justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/06-overview-of-the-dxp-cloud-deployment-workflow.md

-# Overview of the DXP Cloud Development Workflow
+# Overview of the DXP Cloud Deployment Workflow

 This article outlines the path developers will take to develop for and deploy to a DXP Cloud project.
 The development process with DXP Cloud follows three stages: